Joan Crawford: 1929–1936: Transition to sound and continued success

-Transition to sound, and continued success

-After the release of The Jazz Singer in 1927—the first feature-length film with some audible dialogue—sound films became all the rage.
-The transition from silent to sound caused panic for many, if not all, involved with the film industry; many silent film stars found themselves unemployable because of their undesirable voices and hard-to-understand accents, or simply because of their refusal to make the transition to talkies.

-Many studios and stars avoided making the transition as long as possible, especially MGM, which was the last of the major studios to switch over to sound.
-The Hollywood Revue of 1929 was one of the studio's first all-talking films, and their first attempt to showcase their stars' ability to make the transition from silent to sound.
-Crawford was among the dozen or more MGM stars included in the movie; she sang the song "Got a Feeling for You" during the film's first act.
-She studied singing with Estelle Liebling, the voice teacher of Beverly Sills, in the 1920s and 1930s.

 Crawford made a successful transition to talkies with her first starring role in the all-talking feature-length film Untamed (1929), co-starring Robert Montgomery.
 Despite the success of the film at the box office, it received mixed reviews from critics, who noted that while Crawford seemed nervous at making the transition to sound, she had become one of the most popular actresses in the world.
 Montana Moon (1930), an uneasy mix of Western clichés and music, teamed her with John Mack Brown and Ricardo Cortez.
 Although the film had problems with censors, it was a major success at the time of its release.
 Our Blushing Brides (1930), the final installment in the Our Dancing Daughters franchise co-starring Robert Armstrong and Anita Page, where Crawford "carries the burden of dramatics in this photoplay and comes off splendidly and intelligently."

 Her next movie, Paid (1930), paired her with Robert Armstrong, and was another success.
 During the early sound era, MGM began to place Crawford in more sophisticated roles, rather than continuing to promote her flapper-inspired persona of the silent era.
 In 1931, MGM cast Crawford in five films.
 Three of them teamed her opposite Clark Gable, the studio's soon-to-be biggest male star and "King of Hollywood".
 Dance, Fools, Dance, released in February 1931, was the first pairing of Crawford and Gable.
 Their second movie together, Laughing Sinners, released in May 1931, was directed by Harry Beaumont and also co-starred Neil Hamilton.
 Possessed, their third film together, released in October, was directed by Clarence Brown.
 These films were immensely popular with audiences and were generally well received by critics, establishing Crawford's position as one of MGM's top female stars of the decade along with Norma Shearer, Greta Garbo and Jean Harlow.
 Her only other notable film of 1931, This Modern Age, was released in August and despite unfavorable reviews was a moderate success.